How To Clad Your Van: A Guide to Campervan Cladding

 • Cladding Clips (optional)

-Build a substructure
+Build a Wooden Substructure

 Carpeting Door and Window Edges